ttrefoni/DPHPT/README.md

 1. Download the [template](template) directory from this GitHub.
 This directory contains all the scripts necessary to build a Docker image, create a compose file to start Docker containers, and create and manage a hyper-parameter grid.
 Running the included shell script will copy this directory into a new folder for each run that you initialize.

-2. Copy the template directory as the root user.
+2. If you are using mulitple machines, copy the template directory as the root user to the shared directory created in the previous step.
+If you are not using multiple machines, simply copy to your working directory.
    ```bash
    sudo su
    cp -r /path/to/template/ /path/to/mountpoint/template